nikitavoloboev/data/business/startups/startups.md

 - [Does the speed of production matter?](https://marginalrevolution.com/marginalrevolution/2019/04/does-the-speed-of-production-matter.html)
 - [Carta](https://carta.com/) - Helps private companies, public companies, and investors manage their cap tables, valuations, investments, and equity plans.
 - [Establishing a company in Estonia](https://investinestonia.com/business-in-estonia/establishing-company/)
-- [B-corporation](https://bcorporation.net/) - Certified B Corporations are a new kind of business that balances purpose and profit..
+- [B-corporation](https://bcorporation.net/) - Certified B Corporations are a new kind of business that balances purpose and profit.
 - [Why startups are hard — the math of venture capital returns tells the story](https://andrewchen.co/venture-capital-returns/)
 - [Ask HN: Starting Your Own LLC?
 (2019)](https://news.ycombinator.com/item?id=20009534)
 - [Stack on a budget (Free Tier Driven Development FTDD)](https://github.com/255kb/stack-on-a-budget)